Fire Citizens Academy

 Are there any costs associated with the Citizens Academy?

-No. The Fire and Police Departments cover the cost of the background check, shirts and any materials needed.
+No. The Fire District and Police Department cover the cost of the background check, shirts and any materials needed.

 What if I am unable to attend all of the sessions?